Table of Contents

 - Results in localized amplification of several neighboring genes, including MDM2

-- First tumor to consider in a high grade sarcoma of the retroperitoneum in an adult
+- First tumor type to consider in cases of high grade sarcoma of the retroperitoneum in an adult

 - Retroperitoneal tumors historically regarded as inflammatory subtype of malignant fibrous histiocytoma (MFH) are now considered to represent a common morphologic pattern of dedifferentiation in dedifferentiated liposarcoma